querqy/chorus/README.md

 docker-compose logs -tf solr1 solr2     # tail solr1 and solr2 only
 ```

-To reset your environment (including any volumes created like the mysql db), just run:
+To destroy your environment (including any volumes created like the mysql db), just run:
 ```
 docker-compose down -v
 ```